jfcloutier/karma_agency/notes/agency/policies.md

 To persist a count belief, a CA's policy would direct its umwelt CAs to persist *all of* the counted (observed) beliefs.

 To terminate a count belief, a CA's policy would direct its umwelt CAs to terminate *any of* the counted beliefs, or to add a counted belief.

+### Impacting a comparison belief

+A *comparison* belief expresses that more of an object was counted than another.

+To persist a comparison belief, a CA's policy would direct its umwelt CAs to persist both compared counts.

+To terminate a count belief, a CA's policy would direct its umwelt CAs to reduce the first counts, or to grow the second count.

 ### Impacting a trend belief